Top 20 Dog Food Brands

 Beneful Logo

-The American company Nestlé Purina Petcare has many brands under which wet and dry pet food is produced.
-One of them is Beneful, introduced in 2001.
+The American company Nestlé Purina Petcare has many brands under which wet and dry pet foods are produced.
+One of them is Beneful, which was introduced in 2001.
 In 2012, it ranked fourth in global sales.

-While many manufacturers on this list specialize in products for different types of animals, Beneful only sells food for dogs.
-That is, more than 20 years of continuous work has been dedicated to perfecting the diet and finding the perfect formulas and the best ingredients.
+While many of the manufacturers on this list specialize in products for different types of animals, Beneful sells only dog food.
+That is, more than 20 years of continuous work has been dedicated to perfecting the diet, searching for ideal formulas and the best ingredients.

 Beneful